 .4cm

-This is the end of the computation of $M_i$ without using $a_{i-1}$ and $b_{i-1}$.
-There should be a simpler way to do it.
-Moreover, we do not know if there exists an implementation where one can guarantee at each step that $k_i$ divides $a_{i-1} l_{i+1} + b_{i-1} m_{i+1}$, without using the numbers $M_i$.
+This concludes the computation of $M_i$ without using $a_{i-1}$ and $b_{i-1}$.
+There might be a simpler approach to achieve this.
+Additionally, it remains uncertain whether an implementation exists where one can ensure, at each step, that $k_i$ divides $a_{i-1} l_{i+1} + b_{i-1} m_{i+1}$ without relying on the values of $M_i$.